ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Verify effectiveness

-What ISO 9000 Certification Does NOT Require
+What ISO 9000 Certification Does Not Require

-You do NOT need to:
+You do not need to:

 Write a procedure for every clause

-Create a massive quality manual
+Create an overly complex quality manual

 Generate unnecessary forms

-Use paper documentation
+Maintain paper documentation

 ISO 9001 focuses on: